na-na-hi/renget/archive/crustcrunchJB.md

 	The pozzed key method outlined here is out of date and may no longer work.
 Further testing is needed.
 ***
 ## Claude 2.1 Prompts
+**readme:**
-This is the prompt setup I am using to test Claude 2.1 as of 11/25/23.
+This is the prompt setup I am using to test Claude 2.1 as of 11/28/23.
 This was tested on the latest version of Silly Tavern staging, up to that date.
 I cannot guarantee this preset will work as intended on older versions of Silly Tavern.
 References I used to write this preset: [How to use system prompts](https://docs.anthropic.com/claude/docs/how-to-use-system-prompts) and [Claude 2.1 Guide.](https://docs.anthropic.com/claude/docs/claude-2p1-guide)
 If you don't want to download/import, keep reading the guide below Card Edits.
 All the rentry text is up to date to the latest version of the preset.
 But I HIGHLY recommend downloading and importing the .json file because it's a lot easier!
 **Notes:**